 Please contact Bev Schwartzberg at firstname.lastname@example.org for more information about any of these resources.

-Information for attendees at the California Harwood Public Innovators Lab for Public Libraries, May 9-11, 2018
+Information for applicants for the California Harwood Public Innovators Workshop for Public Libraries, Fall 2019

-We welcomed representatives from public libraries across California at our third Harwood Public Innovators lab in May 2018.
-Participants should see below for information about travel reimbursement and what happens after the lab.
+Participants should see below for information about travel reimbursement and what happens after the training.
 If you have any questions, please email email@example.com.

 Staff at the Harwood Institute and California State Library, and colleagues in other libraries, contribute to a network of support and community of practice for California library staff implementing the Harwood practice.